Estimote/Android-Indoor-SDK/README.md

 ## 2. Initializing Estimote SDK

-To initialize Estimote Indoor Location SDK, collect your applicationID and applicationToken (available on [Estimote cloud](https://cloud.estimote.com/)) and  call handy static factory method as follows:
+To initialize Estimote Indoor Location SDK, collect your applicationID and applicationToken (available on [Estimote cloud](https://cloud.estimote.com/)) and  call static factory method as follows:

 ```Kotlin
 //  To get your AppId and AppToken you need to create a new application in Estimote Cloud.